 3. Follow With Your Work Experience

-Your work experience should always start with your most recent role, then work backwards.
+Your work experience should always start with your most recent role, then work backward.
 Within this section, you can also outline any internships and work experience you’ve gained, which is important when you have little professional experience.

-With each role include your job title, the employer, the dates that you were employed and a statement that summarises the role.
+With each role include your job title, the employer, the dates that you were employed, and a statement that summarises the role.
 You’ll also need to list the relevant responsibilities that you held as well as any achievements – bolstering them with figures and real-life examples.

 If you have a wealth of work experience you can reduce the detail of irrelevant positions, and even remove positions that are very old.

-Below is an example of how you can write your work-experience:
+Below is an example of how you can write your work experience:

 Company Name – Job Title